 Women Are Being Paid Less

 We are living in the 21st century.
 Equality is discussed and practised in every aspect of life.
-Well, almost every aspect.
-When it comes to financial planning, women are far behind men.
+Except when it comes to financial planning for women.

 Even today, women in almost every industry worldwide are paid much less than men.
 But it is not something that can be fixed in the blink of an eye.
-Therefore, it is prudent for every woman to know how to financially plan their life.
+Therefore, financial literacy for women is very prudent.

 Lack of Financial Literacy

 Sad but true.
-Today, women are going to mars and moons, becoming doctors and saving lives, managing households, and running businesses, yet many women find it puzzling when it comes to financial planning.
-So, it is imperative to gain financial literacy.
+Today, women are going to mars and moon, becoming doctors and saving lives, managing households, and running businesses, yet many women find it puzzling when it comes to financial planning.

-Today, women are more financially dependent than men, mainly because of two key factors: lack of awareness about financial planning and ignorance.
-With this blog, we are planning to rectify that.
+Today, women are more financially dependent on men, mainly because of two key factors: lack of awareness about financial planning and ignorance.
 Before you begin your financial planning process, five core components must be considered:

 Risk Management